-Safe Sleep Day on December 4 heralds the annual focus on promoting safe sleeping for babies and taking action to reduce the risk of sudden unexpected baby deaths.
+Safe Sleep Day in early December heralded the annual focus on promoting safe sleeping for babies and taking action to reduce the risk of sudden unexpected baby deaths.

 To protect babies at risk of sudden unexpected deaths, nurses need to be ready to ask the uncomfortable questions about smoking and bed sharing, says a safe sleeping advisor.